 “He wouldn’t let us leave.
 I tried to get the leash on him, but he wouldn’t budge from that spot in our bedroom,” she said.
 “He didn’t move until he heard your keys.
 Why do you think he was there?”

-Randy let out another sigh of relief as he switched off the hallway light.
-“I think I know,” he then said.
-As the trio turned their focus to the hallway, Maddie and Randy observed what appeared to be handprints glowing on the walls.
+Randy switched off the hallway light.
+“I think I know,” he said.
+The trio turned their focus to the hallway, and the couple observed glowing handprints on the walls.
 They moved upward to the ceiling and even crossed over to the other side.
 Maddie went for the light but was stopped.
 “Not yet.”
 Randy pulled out a candle from the hall closet and lit it, waiting for the smoke to develop.
 He then hoisted up Hulk in his other arm and walked the hallway, holding the smoking candle in front of them.
-The dog remained alert but was not growling.
+The dog remained alert but quiet.

 As the three walked into the bedroom, Randy put the dog down and blew out the candle.
 More smoke rose from the burnt wick as he handed it to Maddie and motioned at her to keep it pointed at the closet.
 He proceeded into the bathroom and retrieved the little white matchbox car.
 “I think he wanted this back.
 And Hulk wasn’t going to let him into the room.”